topher200/wafflebot/README.md

-WaffleBot is a Discord bot that collects voice memos from a channel, combines them into a single audio file with intro, outro, and interlude music, and uploads the result to Dropbox/PushPod.
+WaffleBot is a Discord bot that collects voice memos from a channel, combines them into a single audio file with intro, outro, and interlude music, and uploads the result to Dropbox and AWS S3.

 ## Overview